Speechless (Fred Frith album): Background and recording

 At the time Frith had a passion for tape manipulation and "sound malfunctions".
 In a 1982 interview with DownBeat magazine Frith said that so much more can be done with tape: "I'm interested in using the studio for things that you couldn't possibly do in a performance, to use the medium of tape in a way that is intrinsic to it."
 He added that hardware malfunctions often result in more interesting sounds than was originally intended: "[A] lot of the sounds that I get in the studio have been specifically the result of overloading or causing to malfunction various pieces of technology, like harmonizers or digital delays."

 Frith described the theme of Speechless as revolving around "questions of power and language, of striving to find a voice but remaining always on the edge being understood."
 This notion came to him when he once tried to listen to a recording of an interview he had done, and the cassette machine played back both sides of the tape at the same time, one of them backwards, rendering the words unintelligible.
-Andrew Jones wrote in Plunderphonics, 'pataphysics & pop mechanics: an introduction to musique actuelle that Speechless is "ultimately about being unable to articulate the words that once flowed freely."
+Andrew Jones wrote in Plunderphonics, 'pataphysics & pop mechanics that Speechless is "ultimately about being unable to articulate the words that once flowed freely."
+Frith explained in an interview with Nicole V. Gagné that the music on the album "has to do with being unable to say what you want to say ... in quite a grim way, for me".
+Gagné opined that in contrast to "Gravity's light-hearted spirit ...
+Speechless is in a sense Gravity's shadow", and much of it "is as grim as its cover photo."